-Welcome to ESS at Merrimack!
+Welcome to Environmental Studies at Merrimack!

 The need to understand, respond to and alter the impacts of human activity on the natural systems of the planet is immediate and unprecedented.
 Current and future generations of students will be faced with the challenge to re-think, re-design and re-create how humans make use of all the major natural resource based systems on earth.